tharizanov/ImagesTest/README.md

-# Welcome to my Images Test App (an implementation of SerpApi's Google Search API).
+# Welcome to my Images Test App
+## (an implementation of SerpApi's Google Search API)

 ### 1. The concept: